How To Be Successful In Any Job

 respectful.
 That doesn't mean you agree with everything they

-it means that you don't get into arguments, you don't call them names,
+it means that you disagree with them respectfully, you don't get into arguments, you don't call them names,

 you don't sabotage their work and you don't gossip about them.

 And please think very hard before getting into any kind of

 argument with your boss.
 You may be the one who's right, but